jameshfisher/jameshfisher.com/_posts/2017-12-06-consistent-hashing.md

 ---
-title: "What is consistent hashing?"
+title: What is consistent hashing?
 draft: true
+tags: []
 ---

 Traditional algorithm: